-Data Stewards are persons University officials members having direct operational-level responsibility for the management of one or more types of University data.
-Data Stewards must be authorized by the appropriate Data Trustee.
-Data stewards include, but is not limited to, and are generally associate deans, associate vice presidents or associate vice provosts, directors, heads of departments, or above, or research principale investigators or principal researchers for data they create or receive within the scope of work of their research project, instructors or students for data they create or receive within the scope of a work of their course of program or managers.
+Data Stewards are University officials having direct operational-level responsibility for the management of one or more types of data.
+Data Stewards must be authorized by the appropriate Data Trustee and are generally associate deans, associate vice presidents, directors or above, or research principle investigators within the scope of work of a research projector managers.
 Data Stewards' responsibilities include:

-- Assigning and overseeing Data Custodians. - The application of this and related policies and procedures to the systems, data, and other information resources under their care or control. - Assigning data classification levels in accordance with this policy and associated procedureslabels using the University's data classification methodology. - Collaborating with the CISO in Fidentifying and implementing appropriate administrative and technical safeguards outlined in the UO Minimum Information Security Controls Standard, for protecting information assets (see Related Resources, below).
-For Sensitive Data

-- Collaborating with the CISO in ccommunicating and providing education on the required minimum-safeguards for protected data to authorized data users and dData eCustodians.

-- Authorizinge access, both logical and physical, only to authorized personnel individuals who have a business need - as defined by law and university policies - to access specific data or other information assets. - Authorizinge remote access to information assets to only Aauthorized individuals Personnel who have a business need - as defined by law and university policies - to access specific data-through a secured system approved by the Chief Information Security Officer of the University.
+- Assigning and overseeing Data Custodians. - The application of this and related policies and procedures to the systems, data, and other information resources under their care or control. - Assigning data classification levels in accordance with this policy and associated procedureslabels using the University's data classification methodology. - Collaborating with the CISO in Fidentifying and implementing appropriate administrative and technical safeguards outlined in the UO Minimum Information Security Conrols Standard, for protecting information assets (see Related Resources, below). for Sensitive Data - Communicating and providing education on the required minimum safeguards for protected data to authorized data users and dData eCustodians. - Authorizinge access, both logical and physical, only to authorized personnel individuals who have a business need as defined by law and university policies to access specific data or other information assets. - Authorizinge remote access to information assets to only Aauthorized individuals Personnel who have a business need - as defined by law and university policies - to access specific data through a secured system approved by the Chief Information Security Officer-of the University.

-In cases where multiple Data Stewards collect and maintain the same sensitive data elements, the Data Stewards must work together, in collaboration with the CISO, to apply the UO Minium Minimum Information Security Controls. to implement a common set of safeguards.
+In cases where multiple Data Stewards collect and maintain the same sensitive data elements, the Data Stewards must work together, in collaboration with the CISO, to apply the UO Minium Information Security Controls. to implement a common set of safeguards.